marcocaccin/CarND-MPC-Project/README.md

 To obtain a meaningful control of the car, these contributions to the total cost must be appropriately weighted by multiplication parameters, which have been chosen by a mix of physical considerations (e.g., adjust a jerky driving behaviour by increasing the steering angle smoothing coefficient) and trial and error.

 ## Simulation
-The vehicle can drive a lap around the track at a constant speed of `30 m/s`.
+The vehicle can drive a lap around the track at a constant speed of about `55 mph`.
 It shows some proneness to oscillate around the desired trajectory, which translates into crashing on the curb at higher speeds.
-70mph is not too bad though, and certainly on par if not better than any other controller used until now in this term :)

 To improve the current model I can think of making the desired speed a function of the steering angle (even better, the predicted steering angle at some point in the future), so that the car can go full throttle on a straight line and approach curves at safe speeds